Task automation: Types of tasks that can be automated and how to automate them

 Task automation is using technology to complete tasks instead of manually handling them.
 Modern technology lets you automate many types of business processes.
 Automating time-consuming and repetitive tasks increases the workflow’s productivity and stops team members from spending valuable time on unimportant tasks.

 There are some impactful benefits of task automation at work only if you choose the right tasks to automate.
 When deciding which manual tasks are the best ones to automate, focus on the ones that are frequent, repetitive, and simple.
 These are more likely to suck time away from your team’s workday without adding anything positive to your main objectives.
-If they don’t require creativity, problem-solving, or strategy, automate them.
+I've found that the best automation candidates are tasks that don't require creativity, problem-solving, or strategy.

 Let’s dive into six types of different tasks that are best left to automation.